 Positive feedback can sometimes limit a child's potential.
 It is important to praise your child's efforts, but be careful not to label them.
 By instilling confidence in your child, you are also instilling in them a dread of failure.
 Your child will constantly be afraid of falling short of the standard you have set for him.
 The child will always be hesitant to try new or more difficult things since fear of not being first or perfect will limit the capabilities and imagination.

 “That’s ridiculous, how can you be upset of that?”

 Simple things, which we adults consider insignificant, irritate or frustrate children, particularly teenagers.
 Make an effort not to dismiss your child's sentiments.
 What may appear insignificant to you may be vital to your child.
 Talk to your child and try and understand why he/she is frustrated and acting the way he/she is.

 “Good job, good boy!”

 Praise your child for everything he or she accomplishes loses its meaning.
 When congratulating your children, be specific and direct.
 Acknowledge deeds and efforts, but also save your praise for something truly deserved.

 “Stop it right now, or else…”

-Threatening your child without really executing the threat will damage your relation with your child and will teach him that your threats are meaningless.
-When you are frustrated, try to redirect your threat on something more appropriate as removing your child from the situation or performing time–outs.
+Threatening your child without willing to carry out the threat would harm your relationship with your children and send a message that threats have no meaning.
+When you're furious, consider refocusing your warnings on something more reasonable, such as removing your child from the situation or using time-outs.